HeikoKramer/webDev/javascript_notes_2.md

 ```

 ### .indexOf() & lastIndexOf()
-You can kind of do the other way arround of what we just did and find the first and the last index of a certian pattern in a strin. <br>
+You can kind of do the other way around of what we just did and find the first and the last index of a certain pattern in a string. <br>

 ```js
 const firstName = "William";